 $0.

 Google Trends isn't just for checking whether "fidget spinners" are still popular.
-It's a legitimate content strategy tool when you know how to read it.
+It's a legitimate content strategy tool once you know how to read it.

 How We Use It for Content Planning